eduardoequis/pocketpokedex/README.md

 # Pocket Pokedex
-Show you a random Pókemon info, by clicking the buttom.
+Show you a random Pokémon data, by clicking the buttom.
 (In Spanish)

 # Built with